jv0110/jv0110/README.md

 - :mortar_board: Currently i'm a college student on the second year of Computed Science course and been working remotely as a developer for a marketing agency located in São Paulo.
 My job there includes: Developing landing pages, CRM integration and deploy of those pages.

-- :telephone: Want ot konw me better?
+- :telephone: Want to know me better?
 Here are some ways you can contact me:

   :telephone_receiver: phone - +55 (11) 987883004